dask/dask/docs/source/high-level-graphs.rst

 Motivation and Example
 ----------------------

-In full generality, Dask schedulers expect arbitrary task graphs, where each node is a single Python function call, and each edge is a dependency between two function calls.
+In full generality, Dask schedulers expect arbitrary task graphs where each node is a single Python function call and each edge is a dependency between two function calls.
 These are usually stored in flat dictionaries.
-Here is some simple dask dataframe code and the task graph that it might generate:
+Here is some simple Dask DataFrame code and the task graph that it might generate:

 .. code-block:: python